AnushaChattoHeidelberg/PredictFinancialMarketsByAnalyzingSpeechByCentralBanksAnalyzing/README.md

 ![project flow chart](flow_chrt.PNG)
 Project Flow Chart
 -------------------------------------------------------------------------------------------------------------------------------------------------
-# Status of project as of december 18/01/2023 - the main.py file doesn't have any imports as of now and mainly serves as a placeholder, most progress is in the .ipynb files in the src/snippets folder. the main.py folder is mainly kept empty as we have till this stage worked independently.
+# Status of project as of 18/01/2023 - the main.py file doesn't have any imports as of now and mainly serves as a placeholder, most progress is in the .ipynb files in the src/snippets folder. the main.py folder is mainly kept empty as we have till this stage worked independently.
 However the process of compilation is being tested in another branch.
+An inital Approach to the model has been attempted.
+New test data to be compiled
 # tasks completed - update

 1. initial data acquired